At Arrowhead Animal Hospital, we are dedicated to providing excellent patient care to pets of all ages.

 - Tumors and cancers

-- Hormone disorders such as diabetes and thyroid imbalance
+- Hormone disorders (ie. diabetes, thyroid imbalance)

 - Complete Blood Count This common test measures the number of red blood cells, white blood cells and platelets in a given sample of blood.
 The numbers and types of these cells give the veterinarian information needed to help diagnose anemia, infections and leukemia.
 A complete blood count also helps your veterinarian monitor your pet’s response to some treatments.